The Wasted Times (2016)

 IMDb rating: 7/10

-The Wasted Times is a 2016 Mainland China-Hong Konheyangg thriller film directed by Cheng Er.
+The Wasted Times is a 2016 Chinese mainland-Hong Konheyangg thriller film directed by Cheng Er.

 Set against a chaotic, war torn Shanghai, the film follows a local crime boss at the receiving end of the Japanese army's attempt to forge a dubious alliance.